 Marking a scale on a measuring instrument.
 This involves establishing the relationship between indications of a measuring instrument and standard or reference quantity values, which must be applied.
-E.g. placing a thermometer in melting ice to see whether it reads 0°C, in order to check if it has been calibrated correctly.
+For example, placing a thermometer in melting ice to see whether it reads zero, in order to check if it has been calibrated correctly.